 Carl Baron, Banjo

-As a young teen, Carl, was introduced to bluegrass music in, of all places, Newmarket, England.
+The band's only southerner, Carl was born in Georgia.
+As a young teen, he was introduced to bluegrass music in, of all places, Newmarket, England.
 As the son of an American Air Force officer stationed at RAF Lakenheath, Carl had the opportunity to see Bill Monroe, appearing at a local theater, "The Grand Ole Opry-Newmarket," run and hosted by Pete Sayer an English bluegrass enthusiast and performer.
 Carl was homesick for the states, and the purely American sounds of Monroe's music deeply touched him (especially the 5-string banjo) and he has been hooked ever since.

 Joe Fili, Fiddle